elankath/minkapi/README.md

-# Kasmim
+# Kasim

-Kasmim is the Kubernetes API Server Mimic - lean implementation that can mimic the kubernetes API server.
-Primarily meant to satisfy the kubernetes API server and the kubernetes Cluster Autoscaler.
+Kasim is the Kubernetes API Server Simulator - lean, in-memory implementation that can mimic core functions of an kubernetes API server and simulate initialization of some core resources such as Nodes, Pods.
+Primarily meant to offer enough of the surface area of the kubernetes API server  so that the Kube Scheduler and the Kubernetes Cluster Autoscaler can operate their controller loops.

 > [!NOTE]
 > This is WIP prototype.
 DO NOT USE!